Phenomenological constraints on QCD transport with quantified theory uncertainties: Model-data comparison

-Careful studies have established that the hydrodynamic description at the core of the JETSCAPE multistage model improves with increasing opacity of the medium \cite{Kurkela:2019kip, Ambrus:2024hks, Ambrus:2024eqa, Peng:2025gbj}.
-For a given collision system this implies that the model's reliability degrades as one moves from the most central to more peripheral collisions.
+Careful studies have established that the hydrodynamic description at the core of the JETSCAPE multistage model improves with increasing opacity of the medium~\cite{Kurkela:2019kip, Ambrus:2024hks, Ambrus:2024eqa, Peng:2025gbj}.
+For a given collision system, this implies that the model's reliability degrades as one moves from the most central to more peripheral collisions.
 Also, since the Grad and Chapman–Enskog particlization schemes provide near-equilibrium corrections, they perform better in more central collisions.
-We therefore consider the predictions from the JETSCAPE model to be more reliable at small centralities than at large ones, and encode this information by choosing a nonstationary GP kernel whose marginal variance is non-decreasing with centrality:
+We therefore consider observable predictions from the JETSCAPE model to be more reliable at small centralities than at large ones, and encode this information by assigning each observable's $\delta_{\rm MD}$ a nonstationary GP kernel whose marginal variance is non-decreasing with centrality:

 with $\boldsymbol{\phi}=\{s,\bar{c},r,\ell\}$.
 Here, $s$ sets a centrality-independent baseline, $\bar{c}$ the overall scale, $r$ controls how the variance grows with centrality ($r{=}0$ recovers a stationary kernel), and $\ell$ is the correlation length.
 With $s{=}\bar{c}{=}0$, the discrepancy $\delta_{\rm MD}$ vanishes.
-This construction allows theory errors to remain constant or increase with centrality (but not decrease), allowing for the expected degradation of model reliability toward peripheral collisions.
+This construction allows the multistage model discrepancy to remain constant or increase with centrality (but not decrease), allowing for the expected degradation of model reliability toward peripheral collisions.

 We perform independent Bayesian inference for four cases: (i) using Grad particlization without model discrepancy (Grad: w/o MD); (ii) using Chapman–Enskog particlization without model discrepancy (CE: w/o MD); (iii) using Grad particlization with model discrepancy (Grad: w/ MD); (iv) using Chapman–Enskog particlization with model discrepancy (CE: w/ MD).
 Bayesian inference without MD involves 17 model parameters, whereas those with MD involve 65 parameters in total: 17 model parameters plus 4 GP hyperparameters per observable (12 observables $\Rightarrow$ 48 GP hyperparameters).